AlanyTan/nestjs-template/README.md

 #### ConfigService

-We use standard Nestjs ConfigService (a change from previous version of the Nestjs.Example).
-The required Environment Variables are listed in the app.module.ts files under the imports:[ConfigModule.forRoot] section using Joi notions.
+We use **standard** Nestjs ConfigService (a change from previous version of the Nestjs.Example).
+The required Environment Variables are listed in the app.module.ts files under the `validationSchema` section under imports:[ConfigModule.forRoot] using Joi notions.
 This ensures the service will fail on start if the required Environment Variable has not been set.
 You can also provide default values in here as well so that instead of fail to start, ConfigService can use that default value if the EnVar is missing.

 This also centralize all environment variables in one place and help documenting them.
+Please remember, it is your responsibility to clearly list all the required Environment Variables that your service needs, and your service should fail starting up if such environment variable do not exist.

 ### debug and test